• Post Reply Bookmark Topic Watch Topic

 A bypass is a shortcut to vent hot air from the top of the bell into the chimney, creating a strong draft.

-Commonly a 4" pipe with a blast gate is used to control flow.
+Commonly, a 4" pipe with a blast gate is used to control flow.

 A bypass will allow you to use a larger ISA than the published numbers.
 (But is not recommended by Peter)

-Integrating a BB core to a bell)
+Integrating a BatchBox core into a bell)

 The most time-consuming and confusing part of a bell build is mating the core into the face of the bell.